 - students and staff recognised that active collaborative learning enhances employability (ARU, UoB).

 What we aimed to achieve

 Reduce attainment disparities within certain groups by expanding implementation of active learning in the classroom across institution:

 The project aimed to expand the use of SCALE-UP and TBL to address attainment disparities for students from low socio-economic backgrounds and certain black and minority ethnicities.

 Prior to the project, approaches had been applied on a relatively small scale and often at the individual module level.
 ‘Scaling up / delivery at scale’ did not merely mean ‘more modules’ across a wider range of disciplines or subjects, but instead a widespread use of considered whole course approaches which would fundamentally shift the core teaching and delivery paradigms of a course.

 Address institutional barriers that have hitherto prevented wide scale adoption, by creating a blueprint for implementation at scale:

 Barriers can relate to teaching practice and the full complexity of implementing change; they can also be ‘structural’ such as institution policy, timetable restrictions, and the manner in which learning analytics record data.

 Wider impact and implications

-Outcomes from the three institutions will be evaluated to strengthen the evidence base as well as demonstrate how these approaches can be effectively implemented at scale and within a wide range of discipline areas and settings.
+The outcomes from the three institutions were evaluated to strengthen the evidence base as well as demonstrate how these approaches can be effectively implemented at scale and within a wide range of discipline areas and settings.